jawrainey/GabberAPI/gabber/api/README.md

 ## Project membership

-This is partially implemented as we have yet to decide on membership; this is for when users join/leave, rather than an admin adding/removing them, etc.
+This is for when project members join (public) or leave, rather than an admin adding/removing them.

 ### Endpoint: projects.members.create